 If you think you have a good reason for not following any of these rules, or if you fit into any of the examples in the list above, you can let Texas Workforce Commission (TWC) Employment and Training (E&T) Program staff or the Texas Health and Human Services Commission (HHSC) know.
 See the contact information at the end of this notice.

-Basic Work Rules and SNAP Employment and Training (E&T) Program Rules
+Basic Work Rules and SNAP Employment and Training (E&T) Program Rules and Nancy Georgina Mendoza you must follow the Basic Work Rules to keep your SNAP benefits:

 1. Basic Work Rules